-- Develop policy recommendations for the Commission related to mental health and substance use treatment and recovery. - Support the implementation and continual revision of the treatment and recovery strategies within the Commission's strategic plan. - Coordinate activities and communication across the Utah Behavioral Health Planning Subcommittee, the Forensic Mental Health Coordinating Subcommittee, and the School-Based Behavioral Health Subcommittee.
+- Develop policy recommendations for the Commission related to mental health and substance use treatment and recovery. - Support the implementation and continual revision of the treatment and recovery strategies within the Commission's strategic plan. - Define and track metrics to assess the impact of treatment and recovery activities. - Coordinate activities and communication across the Utah Behavioral Health Planning Subcommittee, the Forensic Mental Health Coordinating Subcommittee, and the School-Based Behavioral Health Subcommittee.

 At least three members will represent a rural perspective.

 At least one member will be a certified peer support specialist.

-- 1. Behavioral health pediatric representative who serves up to age 17 - a.
-Call for applications - 2.
-Representative of the Forensic Mental Health Coordinating Council
+- 1. Behavioral health pediatric representative who serves up to age 17 - 2.
+Representative of the Forensic Mental Health Coordinating Council - 3.
+Representative of the School-Based Behavioral Health Subcommittee

-- a.
-Appointed

-- 3. Representative of the School-Based Behavioral Health Subcommittee

-- a.
-Appointed

-- 4. Representative of Utah Behavioral Health Planning Council

-- a.
-Appointed

-- 5. Insurance Department

-- a.
-They would appoint someone

-- 6. Local authority

-- a.
-Appointed by UAC

-- 7. Medicaid representative

-- a.
-Appointed by Medicaid

-- 8. Medical addiction specialist or Utah ASAM representative

-- a.
-Appointed by Utah ASAM or call for applications if ASAM does not want to appoint

-- 9. Representative of Office of Substance Use and Mental Health

-- a.
-Appointed by SUMH

-- 10. Person with lived experience as a parent of an individual with a mental or substance use disorder who is under age 25

-- a.
-Call for applications

-- 11. Person with lived experience with a mental disorder

-- a.
-Call for applications

-- 12. Person with lived experience with a substance use disorder

-- a.
-Call for applications

-- 13. Primary care provider

-- a.
-Call for applications

-- 14. Private insurance representative

-- a.
-Call for applications

-- 15. Private provider (substance use)

-- a.
-Call for applications

-- 16. Private provider (mental health)

-- a.
-Call for applications

-- 17. Utah Health Policy Project (tentative)

-- a.
-They would appoint someone.

-- 18. Utah State Hospital

-- a.
-They would appoint someone.
+- 4. Representative of Utah Behavioral Health Planning and Advisory Council - 5.
+Insurance Department - 6.
+Local authority, appointed by the Utah Association of Counties - 7.
+Medicaid representative - Medical addiction specialist or Utah Society of Addiction Medicine (UTSAM) representative - a.
+Appointed by UTSAM or call for applications if UTSAM does not want to appoint - 9.
+Representative of Office of Substance Use and Mental Health - 10.
+Person with lived experience as a parent of an individual with a mental illness or substance use who is under age 25 - 11.
+Person with lived experience with mental illness - 12.
+Person with lived experience with substance use - 13.
+Primary care provider - 14.
+Private insurance representative - 15.
+Private provider (substance use) - 16.
+Private provider (mental health) - 17.
+Utah Health Policy Project (tentative) - 18.
+Utah State Hospital